intelligence-csd-auth-gr/zsl-wsl-sentence-mesh/README.md

 *ZSL_and_WSL_implementations_setn2020.py* file contains a proper menu for selecting any of the implemented approaches, regarding the datasets inside **raw data** folder.
 In case of additional desired MeSH terms, you can add .txt files where each instance is in the next format: b'X labels: #y1#y2#...#yn' (X: abstract raw-text, y1,y2,...,yn the corresponding labels).
 The results are placed in folder with compatible names, while additional plots or code scripts for executing optimization of the existing hyper-parameters are placed accordingly.

 *Hint*: Mode 6 and Mode 7 have been added so as to save the appropriate embeddings per MeSH term, for applying the optimization based on separate threshold values.
-Otherwise, each run would produce results only for one specific threshold value, leading to much spent comoutational resources.
+Otherwise, each run would produce results only for one specific threshold value, leading to much spent computational resources.

 If you find the code useful for your research, please cite our paper: (**citation still not announced**)